jobarber/essays/README.md

 <img width="494" alt="Screen Shot 2023-01-03 at 7 53 06 AM" src="https://user-images.githubusercontent.com/10589631/210381624-7a4c2d51-1539-4c57-b4c3-f58255613004.png">

 I have tried Transformer models, sklearn models, and a number of other models through AWS.
+I also generated additional samples for essay scores with really low counts.
+(I uploaded the generated samples to this repo.)
 The RoBERTa model does best so far.
 The dataset is highly imbalanced, and the scores the most common scores are 3 and 4--the scores with language overlap--for both classes.
 The optimizing metric I chose is Matthews correlation coefficient (MCC).
 Unlike the F1-score and other measures, the MCC is symmetric and essentially